 Ayham’s research and academic agenda is shaped by his own personal experience and fascination with the city and the urban environment.
 It is driven by a strong belief in the urban as a messy, conflictual, and asymmetrical reality built around contradictions and tensions.
 Within these settings, Ayham’s research aims to uncover local narratives and experiences of marginalised communities and the ways they experience the urban.
 In contrast to the dominant western view on the world and within the academy, Ayham’s research agenda is shaped around revealing the plurality of urban narratives and worldview.
 To do so, he uses different research methods borrowed from various disciplines including social sciences and art ranging from interviews to mapping, mixed media and visualisation techniques.
 Being based within architectural research, Ayham strongly believe in the need to bridge the gaps between architecture as a visual-based discipline and social sciences as text-based disciplines.
 These are some of the objectives that he seeks to pursue during his research and academic career.

-Additionally, Ayham was the principal investigator for the art-research initiative “Tracing and Assessing Syrian Urban Heritage in Exile” funded by the Gerda Henkel Foundation, the co-curator of the touring exhibition “The Durable Ephemeral: When the Temporary Settles” funded by the French Institute in the Near East (Ifpo) in which Ayham is an associate researcher.
-He is also the author of the book From Shelters to Dwellings: The Zaatari Refugee Camp (Transcript, 2021), and the co-editor of the first book dedicated to refugee camps in the Middle East (Press de l’ifpo, 2021).
+Additionally, Ayham was the principal investigator for the art-research initiative “Tracing and Assessing Syrian Urban Heritage in Exile” funded by the Gerda Henkel Foundation, the co-curator of the touring exhibition “The Durable Ephemeral: When the Temporary Settles” funded by the French Institute in the Near East (Ifpo).
+He is also the author of the book From Shelters to Dwellings: The Zaatari Refugee Camp (Transcript Verlag, 2022), and the co-editor of the first upcoming book dedicated to refugee camps in the Middle East (Press de l’ifpo, 2022).